We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 • Habitat surveys: These surveys are designed to produce quantitative data on the various forest habitats (size structure and biomass of trees, levels of light penetration and ground vegetation, regeneration rates).

 • Night time caiman surveys: This survey involves spotlight surveys of the river after dark to locate and identify caiman species in order to estimate population size and distributions.
-Noosing is used to capture caiman to obtain data on morphological measurements, sex and age.
+Noosing is sometimes used to capture caiman to obtain data on morphological measurements, sex and age.

 • Fishing Bat surveys: This river survey involves travelling along the river for a 1hr period during dusk recording the number of fishing bats seen flying over the river.
 The students will also use a batbox (ultrasonic bat detector) to help detect and identify the bats.